-Yoga for Pain Care brings health professionals and yoga teachers together to help people with persistent pain live healthy, meaningful lives, through yoga.
+Yoga for Pain Care Australia exists to help people with persistent pain live healthy, meaningful lives.

 How we do it